The Origin of Life

 If you give the liquid a slight spin then a vortex forms - and the liquid comes out much more rapidly.

 The turbulent flow finds that it can best dissipate energy if it forms an air channel from the surface of the liquid to the exit hole.
-This air channel allows air to flow in in a continuous stream - so the pressure differential which would otherwise ect to hold the water in the bottle is minimised.

 As Kay and Schneider point out, much the same phenomena plays a role in dissipating energy in the atmosphere - in the form of real tornadoes and hurricanes.
+Indeed, there's been quite a bit of work on maximum power principles in the field of meteorology.

 Expand this node